 Each day, parents came to work with the volunteers on this important renovation project.
 The first part of the project was to tile the walls of the exterior in order to fix moisture problems, a common ailment in building structures in Quito.
 Volunteers and parents chipped away at the wall to prepare it for tiling, mixed cement, put the cement on the walls, installed the tile, and grouted the tile.
 The other part of the project was to completely renovate the fencing and main entrance.
 This involved taking down the old, dirty chain link fence; chipping away at the bottom wall to make it even; cleaning off the metal bars purchased for the new fence; installing the new metal bars; and painting them white.

 Meanwhile, two volunteer contractors helped build a new entry and erect a security fence.
 At the same time, they designed and constructed two playhouses in just the right size “toddler size” to keep hands busy and safe.
 Playgrounds, classrooms, kitchens, libraries, gardens and so much more need repair and upgrading all year around in partner communities worldwide.
-You can also lend a hand on important labor projects in the Cook Islands, Cuba, Ecuador, Montana, Peru, St. Lucia, South Dakota, Tanzania and West Virginia.
+You can also lend a hand on important labor projects in the Cook Islands, Cuba, Montana, Peru, St. Lucia, and Tanzania.

 Read on to learn more about how to contribute your professional skills to a service program with Global Volunteers.